ManuSureshh/K8sAdministrator/04. Controllers in Kubernetes/01. Replication Controller/readme.md

     - And if that pod comes live, it will not reuse the pod.

 - `Replication Controller will not handle the updates of Existing Pods`.

+  i.e.
+    - Let's say I want to update the Pod configurations (environment variables, resource limits, or mounted volumes), at that time we have to redeploy the Replication Controller.
+    - Before redeploying, the pods will be running already.
+So if I redeploy the Replication Controller, it will not reuse the exsiting pods.
+Which means, existing pods will not get the configuration details.